flu-crew/octoFLU/README.md

 Chang, J., Anderson, T.K., Zeller, M.A., Gauger, P.C., Vincent, A.L.
 A pipeline and dataset facilitating the classification of influenza A virus gene sequences detected in U.S. swine to evolutionary origin. bioRxiv: XXXX.

 ## Input
-Unaligned fasta with query sequences (defline without "|").
+Unaligned fasta with query sequences (e.g., strain name with protein segment identifier).

 ## Output
-Text output stating the query name, protein symbol, and genetic clade.
-An additional output file holds the query name and top BLASTn hit.
+* Text output stating the query name, protein symbol, and genetic clade.
+* Text output holding the query name and top BLASTn hit.
+* Inferred maximum likelihood trees with reference gene sets and queries.

 ## Usage